-Wolfgang is a German British mixed-media artist.
+Wolfgang Woerner is a German British mixed-media artist.

-Currently there are three main threads that weave in and out of the work.
+There are three main threads that weave in and out of the work.
 In a nutshell these are child neglect, the impact of AIDS on the gay community, and distorted concepts of manners and mannerisms.

 A reoccurring subject is the multitude of ways in which effects of abandonment and child neglect manifest in historic and contemporary life, how society and governments address or ignore these issues, and deep-rooted implications in relation to Wolfgang’s own gender and queer identities.